WhiteBlackGoose/dotfiles/README.md

 > ❄️  - means it's already part of my NixOS setup, so if you're installing it, you don't need to install this package yourself.

 - ❄️ Get `neovim-goose` (my fork)
-  - Get `vim-plug`
-    - Run it (you will see many errors - it's ok)
-    - Type `:PlugInstall` and hit enter, wait until plugins are installed
-    - Type `:UpdateRemotePlugins`
-    - Restart nvim
   - ❄️ `pip3 install neovim` for deoplete
   - ❄️ Get `lazygit` for git UI
   - ❄️ .NET